Teriks/LibLSLCC/BUILD.md

 Expect LibraryScrapingTools to warn you about a missing "Mono.Data.Sqlite" reference when building on Windows.

 This is not a problem as "Mono.Data.Sqlite" it is only used when running on Mono.

+On mono you may get alot of warnings about missing comments.

+They are suppressed in the windows build but not yet in the mono build as the warning numbers are different.
+You will also get warnings about unknown warning numbers being suppressed, but this is harmless.